haribharadwaj/syllabi/CSD2045_PhysiologicalAssessment.md

 1. Dhar, S., & Hall III, J. W. (2018).
 Otoacoustic emissions: Principles, procedures, and protocols.
 Plural Publishing.
 ISBN: 978-1-94488-385-0.
 2. Durrant, J. D., Fowler, C. G., Ferraro, J. A. (2020).
 Basic Concepts of Clinical Electrophysiology in Audiology.
 Plural Publishing.
 ISBN: 978-1-63550-175-9.
 3. *Section II: Physiological principles and measures*, in Katz, J., Chasin, M., English, K. M., Hood, L. J., & Tillery, K. L. (Eds.).
 (2015).
 Handbook of clinical audiology (Vol. 7, pp. 61-75).
 Philadelphia, PA: Wolters Kluwer Health.
 ISBN: 978-1-45119-163-9.

+### Required software
+For several quizzes, we will utilize [Google Colaboratory](https://colab.research.google.com/) to manipulate, analyze, and interpret case/test examples of Otoacoustic Emissions (OAE) and Auditory Brainstem Response (ABR) data.
+Google Colaboratory is a cloud-based platform equipped with pre-installed software libraries tailored for these analyses.
+Basic access to Colaboratory is complimentary with a Google account.
+You may use an existing Google account or create a new one at no cost, specifically for this course.
+Detailed instructions on how to access and utilize Colaboratory will be provided in class and in conjunction with relevant quizzes.

 ### Discussion Forum